kc224/Stash-Dashboard/README.md

-An all-in-one management platform for self-storage owners: currently under construction
+An all-in-one management platform for self-storage owners: a case-study currently under construction

+Created after 15+ user interviews with self-storage owners throughout the United States